rolling-scopes-school/tasks/react/modules/module06/README.md

 ### Score

-The task will be checked by the mentor during the first 6 weeks.
-Create a Pull Request to the branch of the previous task, for mentor's checking (**DO NOT MERGE**).
+Student can get 15 points if the following requirements are met:

 1. Eslint should not show any errors or warnings.
 2. All the functionality should work.
 3. No console errors in browser.
-4. renderToPipeableStream method haven't been used.
-5. Redux doesn't work.
-6. Tests weren't added or don't work.
+4. E2E test coverage should be not less than 80%.

 If at least one of the requirements is not completed, then the task is evaluated as **0 points**.

+The score might be less, if:

+1. renderToPipeableStream method haven't been used.
+2. Redux doesn't work.
+3. E2E test coverage is below than 80%.

 ### Repository requirements